- Home

 Reservations

+The reservation fee for the Community Room is included in the City of University Park's Master Fee Schedule.
 The Library Community Room is available for use only on days that the Library is open to the public.
-It is available from 8:30 am to 9 pm on Tuesdays, Wednesdays, and Thursdays, and from 8:30 am to 5 pm on Fridays and Saturdays.
+It is available from 9 am to 9 pm on Tuesdays, Wednesdays, and Thursdays, and from 9 am to 5 pm on Fridays and Saturdays.
 The occupancy for this room is 110 with chairs only and 80 people with tables and chairs.
 Additional charges are applied for using the meeting room after 6 pm.

 Use of the Meeting Rooms by City Boards, Committees and City personnel and the Friends of the University Park Public Library shall take precedence over all other uses, even if an activity has been scheduled.
 In this instance, the renter will be notified as soon as possible by the City to make other arrangements.